 The location of this Serbian Orthodox monastery in Kosovo territory makes it a potential target and it remains under the administration of the UN.
 The Serbian tourism information website says visiting the site is only possible under the military escort of the NATO-led KFOR troops.

-It’s a complicated situation surrounding a very peaceful and serene place.
+It’s a complicated situation engulfing such a peaceful and serene site.

 One of the Nuns walks by me without a word and unlocks the door and disappears inside.
 I’m unsure whether I can follow and stand in the shade of a Mulberry tree that has many of its branches propped up by posts.
 It’s thought to have been planted 700 years ago.